lannes/Flutter-AdaptiveCards/README.md

 1. VSCode told me to enable `Developer Mode` in **Windows** settings in order to run the examples.
 Is that for the Windows app or the Web app?

 ## Open TODO items
-* Add template and data json merge support
+* Add template and data json merge support - Adaptive Cards 1.3
 * Inject locale behavior in more places
 * Data merge changes - possibly related to template
   * `InitData` / `InitInput` should be rethought or replaced with templates